omer-sade/to-do-list/README.md

 This structure ensures scalability, maintainability, and clear separation of concerns, making it easy to extend the application with new features in the future.

 ---

-### Additional Notes
-For any issues, contributions, or feature requests, feel free to open an issue on the project’s [GitHub repository](https://github.com/omer-sade/to-do-list).